 As tennis trainers we believe it is as much about learning about the player;

 This has always given...

-We designed this program for you to do anywhere.
+We designed 3 programs for you to do anywhere.
 It is a great tennis fitness workout for home or at the court.
 A lot of people do not like to work out in gyms, we get this.
 Although gyms offer a greater range of equipment, the truth is you can still get a great tennis workout exercising anywhere.
-The exercises in this program are specific for tennis and are a great way to increase your strength, core and power.
-If you have the capacity to push yourself and be committed, then this free program will get the job done!
+The exercises in this program are specific for tennis and are a great way to increase your strength, core, balance, foot speed, and power.
+If you have the capacity to push yourself and be committed, then try these free workouts.

 Ok here is a blog for the all the players out there that want to improve quickly, win more matches and do them both with minimal effort…… Sound enticing?
 Read on